North Korea FAQ

 What currency should I bring?

 Euro or Chinese Yuan (RMB) are the best currencies, personally we recommend RMB as it is much easier to get change for.
 In some areas USD are preferred, especially on the East coast, but we will advise you before the tour if USD will be useful.
 Prices are usually set in euros and RMB.
-Credit cards (including American Express) are not accepted in the DPRK, nor are their ATM’s available so it’s best to bring more than you’ll need just in case.
+Credit cards (including American Express), PayPayl, WeChat, etc are not accepted in the DPRK, nor are their ATM’s available so it’s best to bring more than you’ll need just in case.
+Further, getting change can sometimes be difficult so we recommend bringing small denominations.
+If you are exchanging money before your trip in your home country – request small denominations.

 How much money should I bring with me?